ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

      - The inner layer contains the file ID and is encrypted with the Data Hub's private key
      - The outer layer contains the `storage_alias` in addition to the inner layer described above, and is encrypted with FIS public key.
      - FIS decrypts the outer token layer with its private key to learn which Data Hub public key to use to decrypt the inner layer.
 The inner layer certifies that the request was indeed sent from the given Data Hub.
-   - Request body must contain the associated file ID and a file secret encrypted with the GHGA central public key
+   - Request body must contain the associated file ID and a file secret encrypted with the GHGA central public key (or FIS public key, if a distinction is made).
    - Returns `201 CREATED`
    - Description:
      - FIS finds the existing `FileUnderInterrogation` in its database, raising an error if it doesn't find it.
+     - FIS decrypts the secret and re-encrypts it with the GHGA public key *if* the FIS does not already use the same public key.
+       - If file services generally use the same Crypt4GH public key, then there is no reason for the FIS to perform this step.
      - FIS forwards the file secret to EKSS (still encrypted) in exchange for a secret ID.
      - FIS updates the `FileUnderInterrogation` with the new secret ID.
 2. `GET /storages/{storage_alias}/uploads`: Serve a list of new file uploads (yet to be interrogated)